JC-Cheloven/noMDR/README.md

 of unusual connections (may barely be understood as "nodes"), such as bars contacting with other bars, hinges conecting rigid bars in some midle point, relatioships involving remote points and so on.

+Current version 0.5 includes axially-rigid and bending-rigid bars (or both).

 In spanish at this time.

 The author expects noMDR to be useful for you!